 Also, if you’ve crafted a job description that effectively promotes your employer branding, providing candidates with a strong employer value proposition, they’re more likely to provide accurate contact and availability information so they’re notified about future opportunities.

 3. Assign Someone to Manage Your Recruitment Data Management Efforts

-Although most companies have now adopted some version of a data hygiene strategy, database audits and clean-ups are both largely manual processes.
+Although most companies have now adopted a data hygiene strategy, database audits and clean-ups are both largely manual processes.
 One way to remain committed to this important component of your recruitment process is to assign an employee to the task.
-Or, if you don’t want to burden a single employee with database clean-up duties, create a monthly or quarterly rotation for the task.
+If you don’t want to burden a single employee with database clean-up duties, create a monthly or quarterly rotation for the task.

 4. Streamline Your Data Collection Points

 How many ways can candidates enter information into your recruitment system?
 Do candidates fill out web forms?
 Do recruiters enter information into a database?
 What happens with in-person applications or paper applications mailed to the office?

 To the extent possible, make sure your data-gathering systems work together, ask the same questions, and use the same fields for answers.
 Be sure to input data from paper applications into your database.
 It’s also helpful to use systems that work well together.

 Keeping recruitment data clean probably doesn’t stand out as a top organizational priority.
 However, committing to the tasks on a straightforward plan can save countless hours and help avoid unnecessary frustration when it’s time to find new hires.
 Having a written plan also helps maintain continuity when your company experiences turnover.